 “Are signatures captured by Employment Hero legally enforceable?”

-- You must be able to show that the method used to attach/affix signature was reliable.
 One thing we can guarantee is that Employment Hero’s technology captures the required elements to make a document legally binding.
 In other words, signing documents through Employment Hero is a reliable method to attach or affix electronic signatures.
-This includes:

 - Ensuring no document tampering occurs for users who have signed a document at the time of their intent (through the declaration made).
 The HR platform also secures the document and emails the hashed documents out to the signatory’s email with a unique code that verifies the documents’ authenticity.